JackMcBride98/DotnetSpotifyPlaylistSearchTool/README.md

 The user's playlists are fetched via the Spotify API andsaved into a PostgresSQL Database the first time they use the app and they updated periodically by a background job.
 This helps reduce the calls to Spotify API.

 # Running the app locally
-First create the database using `Database/docker-compose.yaml`
+First create the database using the `Database/docker-compose.yaml` file.
+Run `docker-compose up -d`

 Update `appsettings.Development.json` with the Spotify API client ID and secret, these can be found through the Spotify Developer Dashboard.